stuerp/foo_vis_spectrum_analyzer/README.md

 v0.7.1.0-beta-1, 2024-02-14

 * New: Sliding Windowed Infinite Fourier Transform (SWIFT).
+Based on https://codepen.io/TF3RDL/pen/JjBzjeY.
 * New: Reaction Alignment parameter allow you to control the delay between the actual playback and the visualization.
 * New: The X-axis can be displayed on top, below or on both sides of the spectrum.
 * New: The Y-axis can be displayed on left, right or on both sides of the spectrum.